Activity 3: Provocation and Response

 - What roles are rendered invisible or less acceptable?

 - What are some common assumptions embedded in this way of thinking about disability?
-What do these assumptions render invisible or unsay-able?
+How do these assumptions limit our thinking -- what do they make invisible or unsay-able?